 Inverters have a rated watts based on a resistive load (heaters, lights, etc).
 However they can also run inductive loads such as microwaves, motors, etc. Inductive loads create a larger load on the inverter (actually feeding back power, and then producing it again).
 So even though the total output of an inductive load, and the power pulled from the battery may be within the inverter rating, it may overload it.
-If the Titan overloads on an inductive load when pulling less than the rated output (4,000 watts), this is normal, and it means you need to reduce the load in order to run it.
+If the Titan overloads on an inductive load when pulling less than the rated output (3,000 watts), this is normal, and it means you need to reduce the load in order to run it.
 This is not just the Titan, but all inverters.
-In fact the Titan 240sp with its low frequency inverter handles inductive loads much better than other inverters.